- 1 Introduction to Reverse Osmosis Filtration

 A Guide to Help Choose The Best Reverse Osmosis System

 Whether you are looking to install a portable or a built-in system, we know you’ll have questions.
 Some of the more common questions we get are not only what are the BEST systems, but also: Which are the most efficient systems?
 Which ones are best “under the sink” models?
 How about the “whole house” models?

 And, now that you’ve seen a few top-rated RO systems and what some of them offer, you may begin to wonder if you need “just a little” bit of filtering, “a WHOLE LOT of filtering,” or if you need to use UV light or add minerals.

 In simple terms, a Reverse Osmosis System (aka RO), is a method designed to force water through a series of semipermeable membranes that have microscopic pores designed to keep the unwanted substances behind, allowing only the clean water through.

 The way this is accomplished is that the pores in the membrane are so small, that the contaminants whose particles are larger than the water particles simply cannot pass through.
 Naturally, the result will be tastier and cleaner water on the “other side” of the RO membrane!

-It isn’t just homeowners like us who love a Reverse Osmosis system.
+It isn’t just homeowners like us who love this type of system.
 It is exceptional for treating water in a variety of industrial settings as well.
 More and more farmers are using it in their operations (it is also popular in hydroponic farming).
-In addition, breweries love it because it means a higher quality water for their beers – and higher quality water means a higher quality beer.
+In addition, breweries love it because it means a higher quality water for their beers – and higher quality water means a higher quality, better tasting beer.
 The same goes for restaurants and coffee houses.
 It is used in desalinization plants.
 The military has even developed a portable RO system that can not only be used in the field, but also for disaster recovery, such as the Water Assessment and Purification Toolkit or WAsP.
 3 The use for RO systems is endless.

 Principles of Reverse Osmosis: